All you need to know about Castiglioncello, a pretty seaside town in Tuscany perfect for seaside relaxation.

-Castiglioncello has a lovely pineta, aka a large green area in the shade of pine trees.
+Castiglioncello has a lovely pineta (umbrella pine forest), aka a large green area in the shade of pine trees.

 Pineta is the place where kids especially gather in the afernoon and the evening: here you have playgrounds for the kids, a tennis club, crazy golf and open air cinema in the summer.

 In particular, in 2022, we found:

 - A lovely, shaded playground with several areas and frames for toddlers and older kids